Biden bristles at Fox News reporter’s question on China

 “Certain things you don’t have to explain to the people of the world,” Biden said.
 “They see the results.
 Is China really, actually trying to get to the bottom of this?”

 Many scientists believe that the hypothesis that the coronavirus escaped from the Wuhan Institute of Virology needs to be taken as a serious possibility, and the theory has entered the mainstream, with Biden’s own approval.
-But confirming what remains a highly speculative notion will be impossible without China’s cooperation.
+But evaluating what remains a highly speculative notion will be impossible without China’s cooperation.

 Republicans, meanwhile, are already calling for new sanctions on China, though there is only circumstantial evidence to suggest a lab accident was responsible, and even that evidence has been forcefully disputed.